siddup4488/Credit-Scoring-Using-Machine-Learning-Models/README.md

 Introduction

-As computers are required to solve problems of higher complexity, tasks arise where traditional programming approaches cannot be used.
-Such scenarios happen when the designer of the system cannot correctly declare a method that uses input data to compute a correct output.
+As computers are required to solve problems of higher complexity, tasks arise where traditional programming approaches cannot be used.
+Such scenarios happen when the designer of the system cannot correctly declare a method that uses input data to compute a correct output.
 Therefore, as stated in (1), an approach in which a computer “attempts to learn the input/output functionality” is implemented to further understand and classify the data.
 As stated in (5), during the past decades, credit scoring has proved to be ”one of the most successful applications of statistical and operations research modeling in finance and